 Babbacombe smugglers had to be very wily.

-The Coastguard Cottages in what is now Babbacombe Downs Road were built in the very early1800’s and although the coastguard staff were well-trained responsible people, often armed with sword or pistol their job was to closely watch the shores and cliff tops both on foot and by horse, the villagers worked right under their noses or feet.
+The Coastguard Cottages, a terrace of five houses were built in 1825/26 built in a strategic position on the cliff top.
+Now known as Babbacombe Downs Road.
+Although the coastguard staff were well-trained responsible people, often armed with sword or pistol their job was to closely watch the shores and cliff tops both on foot and by horse, the villagers worked right under their noses or feet.
 On the opposite side of the road is the Combe Court Hotel, in the 1800’s the house was called ‘Marystowe’ and was the home of the Rev. H. Grey.
 His coachman/groom lived in a nearby cottage, which has together with adjacent stabling block been converted into 4 cottages called Greys Cottages.
 Getting back to the Rev Grey, he was a ‘Jekyll and Hyde’ character who on the one hand entertained Charles Kingsley when he stayed there in the 1850’s and on the other indulging in smuggling activities.
 A tunnel led from the cellar of ‘Marystowe’ to a point above Babbacombe beach.

 The local villagers must have lent a hand, it is rather unlikely that Charles Kingsley was part of the circle.